 What is Andrews Pitchfork?

-The Andrews Pitchfork trading strategy is a popular trading tool that encompasses three parallel lines.
-Or a maximum of five parallel lines that can be utilized to find sharp trading opportunities.
+The Andrews Pitchfork trading strategy is a popular trading tool that uses three to five parallel lines to find sharp trading opportunities.

 The middle line is called the median line.
 It is followed by two consecutive resistance trendlines above the median line, and two consecutive support trendlines below the median line.

 The general theory behind the Pitchfork trading system is that if we get through the median trend line, about 80% of the time it should retest the top of the Andrews Pitchfork channel.
 Conversely, if we break below the median trend line, we should retest the bottom of the Andrews Pitchfork channel.

 When using the Andrews Pitchfork trading system, we can observe the price tends to gravitate toward the median line.
 This makes the median line to serve as both support and resistance.
 In other words, it can be seen as a regression line.